73v3/gridman_ecs/README.md

 ## Assets

-The font "Press Start 2P" (cody@zone38.net) is licensed under the SIL OPEN FONT LICENSE Version 1.1 The color palette is [Sweetie-16](https://lospec.com/palette-list/sweetie-16) by GrafxKid.
+The font "Press Start 2P" (cody@zone38.net) is licensed under the SIL OPEN FONT LICENSE Version 1.1

+The color palette is [Sweetie-16](https://lospec.com/palette-list/sweetie-16) by GrafxKid.

 ## License

 This project, with the exception of the font, is licensed under the MIT License.
-See the LICENSE file on GitHub for details.
+See the LICENSE file for details.

 ## Installation